The Deaf Academy’s Heritage

 International congress of the Deaf apologises

-for banning sign language, announcing it is a ‘Discrimination and violation of human and constitutional rights’.
+for banning sign language, announcing that it was a ‘Discrimination and violation of human and constitutional rights’.

 British Sign Language is recognised as an official language on 18 March